7 MIN READ

 - Is there anyone who'd find it hard to afford the other parts of the day?

 - If so, will those family members have to pay their own way?

 - Where does that leave colleagues who are single or without children?

-8. Awards ceremony.
-A glitzy evening of music, trophies and speeches is an exciting way to combine social gathering, team building and networking with formal recognition and celebration.
+9. Have an awards ceremony.
+A glitzy evening of music, trophies and speeches is an exciting way to combine socializing, team building and networking with formal recognition and celebration.

 This site teaches you the skills you need for a happy and successful career; and this is just one of many tools and resources that you'll find here at Mind Tools.
 Subscribe to our free newsletter, or join the Mind Tools Club and really supercharge your career!